guillaumegete/dmg2pkg/README.md

 ## How it works

 1. Download and install [quickpkg](https://github.com/scriptingosx/quickpkg/).
 Ensure that the quickpkg command is in your $PATH!
-2. Download the Make-DMGs-From-Pkgs script.
+2. Download the _Dmg2Pkg.sh_ script.
 3. Install this script where you want, and don't forget to _chmod 755_ it.
 4. Change the variables in the script.
 If you don't, it will create a new _Make_DMG_From_PKG_ folder in _/Users/_Shared_.
 5. Move your DMG file in the **Source_DMGs** folder.